HIGHLIGHTS

 INTRODUCTION

-How can patient engagement help you improve healthcare outcome
+How can patient engagement help you improve healthcare outcomes?

-Strong patient engagement leads to better health outcomes and reduces hospital re-admissions, surgeries, medical costs and emergency visits.
-As patients are empowered to manage their health conditions effectively, there are fewer complications and better disease control, and an overall improvement in the quality of life.
-This in turn provides higher levels of patient satisfaction.
+Strong patient engagement leads to better health outcomes and reduces hospital readmissions, surgeries, medical costs, and emergency visits.
+As patients are empowered to manage their health conditions effectively, there are fewer complications, better disease control, and an overall improvement in the quality of life.
+This, in turn, provides higher levels of patient satisfaction.

 A healthcare environment which promotes health literacy has a positive impact on both patients and healthcare providers:

-Patients enjoy a sense of autonomy and proactively engage in preventative behaviors: regular health checks, nutritious diet, regular exercise, adequate rest and avoidance of risks like smoking, drinking, taking drugs.
-Consequently, improvements in health issues, deepens the bond with the caregiver.
+Patients enjoy a sense of autonomy and proactively engage in preventative behaviors: regular health checks, nutritious diet, regular exercise, adequate rest, and avoidance of risks like smoking, drinking, and taking drugs.
+Consequently, improvements in health issues deepen the bond with the caregiver.

-Healthcare providers are enthused to deliver more effective care, communicate better and win the patient’s trust, all of which result in optimized clinical outcomes.
-In return, physicians benefit from a reduction in no-shows and cancelled appointments, while winning patients’ loyalty.
+Healthcare providers are enthused to deliver more effective care, communicate better, and win the patient’s trust, all of which result in optimized clinical outcomes.
+In return, physicians benefit from a reduction in no-shows and canceled appointments while winning patients’ loyalty.

 MEANING